PDAL/PDAL/doc/stages/filters.rst

     value of the raster.

 :ref:`filters.firstinvoxel`
-    Filter out points that aren't the first encountered that lie in a voxel.
+    Retain the first point detected in each voxel.

 :ref:`filters.head`
     Return N points from beginning of the point cloud.